clintjb/clintjb.github.v2/_posts/2022/2022-01-22-data-science-scrum-post.md

 ## 3. Data scientists do not always need a product owner

-> Scrum Guide:“The Product Owner represents the needs of many stakeholders in the Product Backlog.
+> Scrum Guide: “The Product Owner represents the needs of many stakeholders in the Product Backlog.
 The Product Owner represents the stakeholders to the Scrum Team, which includes representing their desired requirements in the Product Backlog.”

 Relying on product owners to represent stakeholders to the Scrum team for doing data science is a terrible idea.
 As I mentioned earlier, data scientists often work with many different stakeholders and different projects.
 To get the context from the product owner is simply not enough, not motivating, and not necessary.
 It’s more effective for data scientists to directly interact with stakeholders, understand the context of the problem, dive into discussions with stakeholders, and make a plan themselves.